odentools/vm-signage/README.md

 The control-server script will be used by deployed on [Heroku](https://www.heroku.com/) or your any server.

-You can also use the signage-device as standalone; Actually, using of the control-server is optional, but it allows auto updating of your signage.
+The control-server allows auto updating of signage when your any repository has pushed.
+However, whether to use of this function is optional;
+If you won't use it, you don't need to use the control-server.

 ## Files
 * Procfile - File for control-server (for deploying to Heroku)